Biber (submarine): Attempted attack on Vaenga Bay

 In January 1945 an attempt was made to mount an attack on Vaenga Bay in the Kola Inlet.
 The hope was either to attack one of the convoys that stopped there to refuel and take on ammunition or to attack the Soviet battleship Arkhangelsk (HMS Royal Sovereign on loan to the USSR).
 As it happened neither the battleship nor a convoy were in the port at the time of the planned attack.
 The plan was for U-boats to carry the Bibers within range of the harbour.
 U-295, U-318 and U-716 set off from Harstad on 5 January with Bibers mounted on their casings.
 Vibrations from the U-boats’ engines caused the Bibers stern glands to leak allowing water to reach the machinery space and as a result the mission was abandoned.

+Attack on Nijmegen road bridge

+On 12 January 1945 Biber submarines were used in a night attack on the road bridge across the River Waal at Nijmegen.
+The attack first involved releasing 240 mines into the river to clear defensive netting.
+The Bibers then attacked in two waves.
+The first was a group of 20 that fired their torpedoes at the bridge.
+The second was a group of 4 towing explosive charges.
+The attack was unsuccessful at least in part due to the level of allied artillery fire.

 Further developments

 Planning for two man versions (Biber II and Biber III) began but never got off the drawing board.